 What did I do this past June and July?
-I attended the Odyssey Writing Workshop at St. Anselm’s College in Manchester, NH.
+I attended the Odyssey Writing Workshop at St. Anselm’s College in Manchester in New Hampshire.

 That makes me officially a Class of 2016 graduate, and I couldn’t be more proud and honored.

-I’ll echo what every other Odyssey graduate will tell you (you can read many of their blog posts here).
+I’ll echo what every other Odyssey graduate will tell you (you can read their blog posts here).
 I can’t praise the experience enough.
 The six weeks were incredibly demanding and rigorous.
-I worked from early in the morning to late at night, all day, every day, day in and day out for six weeks, and it was MAGNIFICENT.
+I worked from early in the morning to late at night, all day, every day, day in and day out for six weeks, and it was magnificent.
 I loved every minute of it.
-What a luxury to do nothing but write and think about writing and be with other talented, dedicated, hard-working writers who are pushing you to do your best for six weeks!
+What a luxury to leave the day job and real life commitments behind, and do nothing but write and think about writing and be with other talented, dedicated, hard-working writers who are pushing you to do your best for six weeks!

 It was also the single most valuable writing workshop I’ve ever taken (and I’ve taken quite a few over the years).

 The quality of Odyssey is due to Jeanne Cavelos, Odyssey’s director and chief instructor.
-She is a brilliant teacher with years of experience teaching and editing who understands how to help students learn.
+She is a brilliant teacher with years of experience teaching and editing.
+She understands how to help students learn.
 Unlike a lot of writing workshop instructors, she doesn’t teach her own personal methods and approaches.
-She teaches a structured, sequenced, curriculum that covers fundamentals as well as advanced aspects of writing excellent fiction and that’s what makes Odyssey a UNIQUELY SUPERB workshop.
+She teaches a structured, sequenced, curriculum that covers fundamentals as well as advanced aspects of writing excellent fiction.
+Jeanne and her approach are what makes Odyssey a uniquely superb workshop.

-During the six weeks of the workshop, you practice what you’re learning in class from Jeanne by writing a story each week and critiquing your classmates’ stories.
+During the six weeks of the workshop, you practice what you’re learning from Jeanne’s lectures by writing a story each week and critiquing your classmates’ stories.
 In such circumstances, under such time constraints, the stories were generally imperfect, and often humiliating failures.
 I certainly failed over and over again.
-But I also tried my best and I stepped way way way out of my comfort zone which was one of my personal goals for the six weeks.
+But I also tried my absolute best and I stepped way way way out of my comfort zone which was one of my personal goals for the six weeks.
 I cringe at the stories I wrote, but I’m also pleased with my risk-taking.
 My sole regret about Odyssey is that I didn’t focus even more on improving my weaknesses.
 Deep practice is what Odyssey is about, but sometimes that got lost in the panic of completing stories on tight deadlines.
-I’ve returned to some of my stories since, revised and submitted them.
+I’ve returned to some of my stories since, revised and submitted them, and one of them, “Thick as Thieves” was published.
 The others are waiting for me to have time, energy, and inspiration to return to them.

-Many newer writers will tell you they applied to Odyssey, Clarion, Viable Paradise or other prestigious workshops because they weren’t sure whether they were good enough to pursue writing seriously; they sought validation from a seasoned professional.
-Personally, I’ve never subscribed to that viewpoint even when I was just starting out with writing.
-I’ve always believed success is ultimately not based on how good you are, but how hard you’re willing to work to make your fiction good.
+I’ve never met a writer who isn’t consumed with self-doubt at least some of the time.
+Newer writers often seek validation that they are good enough to be writers from a seasoned professional and that is their primary motivation for applying to prestigious workshops like Odyssey, Clarion, Viable Paradise.
+I have a different take on writing.
+I’ve always believed success at writing is ultimately not based on how good you are, but how hard you’re willing to work to make your fiction good.
 Instead of focusing on myself, I try to focus on my fiction.
-That’s the best piece of advice I can give about attending Odyssey and also about writing in general.
+That’s the best piece of advice I can give about applying to, getting accepted to, and attending Odyssey, and also about writing in general.

-I applied to and attended Odyssey because I wanted to take my writing to a new level.
+I applied to and attended Odyssey because I realized I needed help getting to the next level.
 Odyssey did that and more for me.
 It was a game-changer for my fiction.
-I returned home with a well-stocked toolkit of technique and skills.
-I returned absolutely TRANSFORMED, and I’ve continued to transform further ever since, as the lessons I learned at Odyssey continued to sink in, deepen, mature, and I continue to try to apply them and hone my craft.
+I returned home with a well-stocked toolkit of techniques and skills.
+I returned absolutely transformed, and I’ve continued to transform more ever since, as the lessons I learned at Odyssey continued to sink in, deepen, mature, and I continue to try to apply them and hone my craft.

 If you’re tempted to apply to Odyssey, I say, yes, go for it!
 Don’t delay.
 You never know what the future will hold and life is all too short.
 In my case, for a long time, it never occurred to me that I could manage to get six weeks off from the day job.
-It turned out, with a year’s worth of planning, it was possible.
+It turned out, with a year’s worth of planning and maneuvering, it was possible.
+Take your time with the application.
 If you’re not primarily an sf/f/h writer, acceptance is competitive, but not impossible.
-Take your time with the application.
 In my case, I had some factors in my favor.
 In the past, I’d taken a number of Odyssey’s excellent Online Classes which I can’t recommend highly enough.
-(If you can’t get away or afford six weeks, think about the Online Classes.
+(If you can’t get away or afford six weeks, think about the Odyssey Online Classes.
 They’re just as rigorous.)
-Also, I read and enjoyed quite a bit of sf/f/h, I occasionally attempted to write s/f/h, and my local critique group has lots of sf/f/h writers which means I’ve had years of experience critiquing sf/f/h and I’ve become somewhat familiar with its conventions.
+Also, I’ve always enjoyed sf/f/h, I occasionally attempted to write s/f/h, and my local critique group has lots of sf/f/h writers.

 If you have questions about applying to Odyssey, the experience, or the practicalities, please feel free to contact me and I’ll try to help.